It is important to remember that LMU Financial Aid and the Student Accounts Department are two separate entities.

 Billing: All bills will display the total balance due and will not display your monthly payment amount as monthly payment plan amounts are subject to recalculation all throughout the entire month.
 To make a payment or enroll in a payment plan, please visit the Student Account Center.

-Assistance to Pay Bill: The Financial Aid Office reviews each student’s eligibility for all types of aid to assist with the charges related to their account.
+Assistance to Pay Bill: LMU Financial Aid reviews each student’s eligibility for all types of aid to assist with the charges related to their account.
 Students are encouraged to apply for aid through the FAFSA each year to be considered for federal, state and institutional aid.
 In addition to any currently offered aid, parents can also consider the Parent PLUS loan if additional assistance is needed.
 Click here for more details.

 Payment Plan versus Scholarships, Grants, Loans and Work-Study